Terms and Conditions of Financial Aid

 See below for Enrollment Requirements to receive financial aid:

-• Financial Aid programs that require full time enrollment (12 credits or more for an undergraduate student): the Stockton Promise, the Garden State Guarantee (GSG), Stockton University Institutional Scholarships, Stockton University Foundation Scholarships, SGIA, RGIA, SEOG, TAG, Alternative TAG for Dreamers, NJSTARS II, EOF, the Governor's Urban Award and any other state financial aid programs.
+- Financial Aid programs that require full time enrollment (12 credits or more for an undergraduate student): the Stockton Promise, the Garden State Guarantee (GSG), Stockton University Institutional Scholarships, Stockton University Foundation Scholarships, SGIA, SEOG, TAG, Alternative TAG for NJ Dreamers, NJSTARS II, EOF, the Governor's Urban Award and any other state financial aid programs.

-• Financial Aid programs that require at least half time enrollment (at least 6 credits for an undergraduate student; at least 5 credits for a graduate student): Federal Direct Loans (including Parent & Graduate PLUS loans) and Federal Work Study.
+- Financial Aid programs that require at least half-time enrollment.
+Half-time enrollment for undergraduate students is at least 6 credits.
+Half-time enrollment for graduate students is at least 5 credits in the fall and spring and 3 credits in the summer): Federal Direct Loans (including Parent & Graduate PLUS loans) and Federal Work Study.

 For more information on the sources of financial aid and the terms and conditions of individual aid programs, click here.